-Oakland Raiders 13-33 LA Rams: Rams spoil John Gruden's NFL return
+Oakland Raiders 13-33 LA Rams: Rams spoil Jon Gruden's NFL return

 Rams 0-7 Raiders: Marshawn Lynch 10-yard run (Mike Nugent extra-point good)

-Rams 7-7 Raiders: Jared Goff 19-yard touchdown pass to Todd Gurley II (Greg Zuerlein extra-point good)
+Rams 7-7 Raiders: Jared Goff 19-yard pass to Todd Gurley (Greg Zuerlein extra-point good)

 SECOND QUARTER